Cammy276/GoGrocery-E-commerce-Website/README.md

 ------------------------------------------------------------
 👥 Developer Notes
 ------------------------------------------------------------
-- Use grocery_dev for migrations/admin tasks
+- Use grocery_dev for migrations/admin tasks (optional: alternative for root)
 - Use grocery_customer for frontend testing
 - Each developer must:
   1. Run users.sql as root